jtwhit/cmplxsys-530-project-proposal/README.md

 &nbsp;

+*__LS COMMENTS__: Some of these steps are not initiallization so much as a description of the interaction terms.
+Ordering strategies will be important - I would suggest just using one or two to start and doing lots of runs to make sure you know how they are behaving before getting into a wider repetoire of options.*

+*One big thing to also consider with initialization is similarity in searches across what users are looking for.
+A lot of search algorithms implicitly depend on an assumption that most people are looking for similar things with a query, which is what leads there to be an emergent ordering of "most relevant".
+To capture this, you might make sure that agents have a certain amount of overlap in what they are looking for intergerwise, or have them accept things that are "close enough" to the values they are looking for, with all the agents pulling from the same distribution of intergers.*

 ### 5) Assessment and Outcome Measures

 From this model, I hope to find out how different types of data and page ranking strategies affects the relevance of results to user queries.
 To measure this, I will iterate over a very large number of users and measure the total number of web pages visited and information consumed before each user is satisfied with the information they have found.
 I will look at these as running averages and hopefully see them trend downwards over time.